Saskatoon John G. Diefenbaker International Airport: 2009-2015 Renovation and Expansions

-In 2009, Skyxe announced a new expansion for the terminal.
+In 2009, a new expansion was announced for the terminal.
 The plan included nine bridgeable gates and a food court, including a full-service restaurant and bar (post-security).
 Also included in the plan was more retail, including a duty-free outlet, and another food court before the security area.
 The new design moved security for more room for retail, but also planned to double the size of the security area.
 The check-in area was not included in the expansion.
 A new Canadian Customs and Immigration area was added, as well as two additional baggage carousels.
 The designers also left space that was meant for an American Pre-Customs and Immigration area, with the intention of authorizing U.S. Pre-Clearance area for the airport in the future.

 In 2010, construction started on apron improvements, remote stands, and preparation to start the reconstruction of the terminal building in 2011.
 The expansion was designed to accommodate eight bridges, expand passenger waiting areas, add a business/first class lounge, and expand baggage claim area.

 Phase 1 of the expansion began in 2012.
 The expansion nearly doubled the size of the air terminal building to 226670 sqft.
-In 2013, Skyxe completed its Phase 1 terminal expansion, and, in October of that year, the airport welcomed its first arriving and departing passengers into the expanded terminal.
-Construction of the terminal was completed in April of 2015.
+The Phase 1 terminal expansion was completed in 2013, and, in October of that year, the airport welcomed its first arriving and departing passengers into the expanded terminal.
+Construction of the terminal was completed in April 2015.
 The overall cost of the project was $53 million.

-In February 2016, Skyxe issued request for proposals for Air Terminal Building Groundside Departures Hall Expansion, West Aero Park Development, and Saskatoon International Airport rebranding.
-Skyxe issued additional request for proposals for Shuttle Parking Lot Development and Apron III and V Pavement Rehabilitation.
+In February 2016, the airport issued request for proposals for Air Terminal Building Groundside Departures Hall Expansion, West Aero Park Development, and Saskatoon International Airport rebranding.
+The airport issued additional request for proposals for Shuttle Parking Lot Development and Apron III and V Pavement Rehabilitation.